Learning objectives

 Translating a sequence of bases in the RNA to a sequence of amino acids in proteins requires 3 major components:

-1. messenger RNA (mRNA): mRNAs are transcribed from protein-coding genes.
+- messenger RNA (mRNA): mRNAs are transcribed from protein-coding genes to make an RNA copy of the protein-coding parts of the gene.
 (There are other types of genes which do not encode proteins, such as genes encoding rRNAs and tRNAs.)

-2. ribosomes: ribosomes are large assemblies of ribosomal RNA molecules (rRNAs) and dozens of proteins.
+- ribosomes: ribosomes are large assemblies of ribosomal RNA molecules (rRNAs) and dozens of proteins that function in gene translation to assemble the amino acid chain by reading the code in the mRNA.
 When they are not working, they fall apart into the small subunit and large subunit, each consisting of a rRNA and numerous proteins.
 When the structures of prokaryotic ribosomes were determined at high resolution, researchers were astonished to discover that the catalytic site for the peptidyl-transfer reaction (attaching new amino acids to the growing polypeptide chain) consists entirely of rRNA.
 Thus the ribosome is actually an immense ribozyme, or a catalytic RNA molecule stabilized by numerous proteins, rather than an enzyme.

 Translation begins near the 5′ end of the mRNA, with the ribosomal small subunit and a special initiator tRNA carrying the amino acid methionine.
 In most cases, translation begins at the AUG triplet closest to the 5′ end of the mRNA.
 In eukaryotes, the small subunit of the ribosome typically just “scans” along from the 5′ end of the mRNA until it finds the first AUG codon.
 In prokaryotes, there is typically a specific sequence that the ribosome binds to, which “positions” the ribosome at the starting AUG.
 In either case, the large ribosomal subunit then docks and translation begins, always starting with an AUG codon (methionine) in both prokaryotes and eukaryotes.
 The ribosome moves along the mRNA 3 bases at a time, from the 5′ to the 3′ direction, and new tRNAs whose anti-codons are complementary to the mRNA codons arrive with their corresponding amino acids.
 A peptide bond forms to join the amino acid to the carboxyl end of the growing polypeptide chain.
 The ribosome moves another 3 bases, and the empty tRNA is ejected to make room for a new amino-acyl tRNA.

 This video gives a solid overview of translation.
-It is a little longer than the typical videos we use on this site, but it does a really nice job of breaking down step-by-step what happens during translation:
+It is a little longer than the typical videos we use in the book, but it does a really nice job of breaking down step-by-step what happens during translation:

 Watch a much shorter molecular animation of translation here: